hexxone/audiorbits/steam/Guide_en.md

 ║║   if audio is playing, this value is slightly influenced by the "boost" factor.
 ║║
 ║╠══ color fade speed setting
-║║   the speed at wich the "hue" values are cycled through.
+║║   the speed at which the "hue" values are cycled through.
 ║║
 ║╠══ spiral setting
 ║║   Each subset, or 2D fractal plane, is rotated by this amount in degrees, creating